common name: alligatorweed thrips (suggested)

 The thrips feeds only on alligatorweed, Alternanthera philoxeroides (Mart.)
 Griseb.
 (Amaranthaceae).

 On floating alligatorweed, the thrips has difficulty competing with the alligatorweed flea beetle which rapidly defoliates the plants.
-However, the thrips thrives on rooted alligatorweed, which usually is not heavily attacked by the flea beetle.
+However, the thrips thrives on rooted alligatorweed, that is usually not heavily attacked by the flea beetle.

 Thrips damage is restricted primarily to new growth, e.g., leaf buds, new leaves, and young flowers.
 Scarified lesions are produced along the margins of the young leaves, causing the leaves to distort and curl.
 The larvae often aggregate within these curled leaves, which provide excellent hiding and feeding sites.
 The feeding activity of the larvae causes stunting of leaf growth, but thrips populations are sporadic and their distribution seems limited.
 Of the three insects (alligatorweed thrips, alligatorweed flea beetle, and stem boring moth) released for biological control of alligatorweed, the thrips is the most cold tolerant.
 Some evidence indicates that predators may suppress thrips populations, as does resource competition from flea beetles (Center et al. 2002, Grodowitz and Whitaker 2005).

-Infested plants exhibit damage similar to plants that have been treated with the herbicide 2,4-D, appearing to be curled and highly folded.
+Infested plants exhibit damage similar to plants that have been treated with the herbicide 2,4-D: the leaves appear to be curled and highly folded.
 Because feeding by alligatorweed thrips is almost entirely on the newest portion of the plant, they continually prevent the production of healthy functional leaves.
 This in turn reduces the ability of the plant to produce photosynthate (food), significantly weakening it over time.
 However, the effect of this insect on alligatorweed, particularly the rooted form, has never been fully evaluated (Grodowitz and Whitaker 2005).